Field-Robotics-Japan/vtc_unity/README.md

 # vtc_unity
 [![vtc_unity](.image/vtc.gif)](https://youtu.be/iVK--llmc00)

-Virtual Tsukuba Challenge package on Unity.
+Virtual Tsukuba Challenge on Unity.

+The name "Virtual Tsukuba Challenge (VTC)" was invented by [fuRo](https://www.furo.org/).
+The fuRo team maintains [Unrial Engine version of VTC](https://github.com/furo-org/VTC2018).
+If you have interests on that, please vitsit above link.

+This package is the Unity version of VTC.
-The following package is utilized.
+In this repository, following packages are utilized.
 Please check them if you have more interests.

 - [vtc_world_unity](https://github.com/Field-Robotics-Japan/vtc_world_unity) : The world (environment) model.